sugar-ryusei/3DFaciesModel/README.md

     transcribe.py

-To visualize the 3D facies model using Open3D library:
+To visualize the 3D facies model using Open3D:

     visualize.py